D7RV23/NS_SURP2024/week_2-3/week_2-3_report.md

 Challenges:

-  Python has still being a thron on the side due to always thinking code in C++,and Java syntax
+  Python has still being a thorn on the side due to always thinking code in C++,and Java syntax

   Pickle being confusing at times, and finding documentation for the package